Investment Weekly: Are we in a bubble?

 -

-Chart of the week 鈥 Tracking Hormuz traffic
+Chart of the week 鈥 Are we in a bubble?

 Market Spotlight

 The value of investments and any income from them can go down as well as up and investors may not get back the amount originally invested.
-Past performance does not predict future returns.
 The level of yield is not guaranteed and may rise or fall in the future.
 Past performance does not predict future returns.
 For informational purposes only and should not be construed as a recommendation to invest in the specific country, product, strategy, sector, or security.
 Diversification does not ensure a profit or protect against loss.
 Any views expressed were held at the time of preparation and are subject to change without notice.
 Any forecast, projection or target where provided is indicative only and is not guaranteed in any way.
-Source: HSBC Asset Management, Bloomberg, Macrobond.
-Data as at 7.30am UK time 10 April 2026.
-Asset class performance is represented by different indices.
-US 60/40: Bloomberg EQ:FI 60:40 Index, 10yr UST: ICE BofA 10yr US Treasury Index, Global IG: Bloomberg Barclays Global IG Total Return Index unhedged.
-EMD local currency: JP Morgan EMBI Global Total Return local currency.
-Global Equities: MSCI ACWI Net Total Return USD Index.
-China: MSCI China Index, India: MSCI India Index.
-Frontier: MSCI Frontier Markets Total Return Index.
-Alternatives: USD: DXY Index, Gold Spot $/OZ, Infra Equity: Dow Jones Brookfields Global Infrastructure Total Return Index, REITS Real Estate: FTSE EPRA/NAREIT Global Index TR USD. **Crypto: Bloomberg Galaxy Crypto Index.
-Index returns assume reinvestment of all distributions and do not reflect fees or expenses.
 You cannot invest directly in an index.
+Source: HSBC Asset Management, Factset, Bloomberg, Macrobond.
+Data as at 7.30am UK time 05 June 2026.

 Lens on鈥

 Past performance does not predict future returns.
 The level of yield is not guaranteed and may rise or fall in the future.
 For informational purposes only and should not be construed as a recommendation to invest in the specific country, product, strategy, sector, or security.
 Diversification does not ensure a profit or protect against loss.
 Any views expressed were held at the time of preparation and are subject to change without notice.
 Index returns assume reinvestment of all distributions and do not reflect fees or expenses.
 You cannot invest directly in an index.
 Any forecast, projection or target where provided is indicative only and is not guaranteed in any way.
 Costs may vary with fluctuations in the exchange rate.
 Source: HSBC Asset Management.
-Macrobond, Bloomberg, European Central Bank, Refinitiv.
-Data as at 7.30am UK time 10 April 2026.
+Macrobond, Bloomberg, Refinitiv, Factset.
+Data as at 7.30am UK time 05 June 2026.

 Key Events and Data Releases